Rasagiline: Neurodegenerative diseases

 Rasagiline was under development for the treatment of Alzheimer's disease.
 However, development was discontinued.

 Rasagiline was tested for efficacy in people with multiple system atrophy in a large randomized, placebo-controlled, double-blind disease-modification trial; the drug failed.

 Rasagiline has been reported to improve symptoms in people with freezing gait.

 Rasagiline has been studied in the treatment of amyotrophic lateral sclerosis (ALS; Lou Gehrig's disease).

 Psychiatric disorders

 Rasagiline has been described as an emerging potential antidepressant.
 MAO-B inhibitors have been found to reduce depressive symptoms in people with Parkinson's disease with a small effect size.
 However, rasagiline does not appear to have been studied in the treatment of depression in people without Parkinson's disease and it has not been developed nor approved for the treatment depression.
 In an animal study, selegiline was effective in models of antidepressant-like activity, whereas rasagiline was ineffective.
 The antidepressant effects of selegiline in animals appear to be independent of monoamine oxidase inhibition and may be related to its catecholaminergic activity enhancer (CAE) activity, which rasagiline lacks.

 Rasagiline has not been studied in the treatment of psychostimulant addiction as of 2015.

+Long COVID

+People with long COVID have been found to have reduced vesicular monoamine transporter 2 (VMAT2) density, a proxy of dopaminergic nerve terminals, in several brain areas.
+In addition, the reductions were robustly correlated with symptoms including apathy, motor slowing, and memory loss.
+This has been described as the first clear biomarker of long COVID.
+As a result of the findings, the group responsible for the study is now evaluating rasagiline in a clinical trial as a treatment for long COVID.